mighty-gerbils/gerbil/doc/tutorials/ensemble.md

 ## The gxensemble Management Tool

-Gerbil comes with a powerful tool for managing actor ensembles: `gxensemble`.
+Gerbil comes with a powerful tool for managing actor ensembles: `gerbil ensemble` or just `gxensemble`.

 Here are the commands it supports:
 ```